SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/docs/vuepress/src/content/developer-guide/developing-ls/README.md

 ### Building a Docker image:

-1. to build the docker-image:
+1. to build the docker-image of an `cinco-cloud-archetype` utilizing the `pyro-model-server`:

     `./buildDocker.sh`